 If you are concerned about the cost of consulting with a lawyer, remember that you can always ask the attorney how much a service will cost.
 You may be able to find a lawyer who offers an initial consultation for free, and some lawyers may do selected work for no up-front cost if payment is through a "contingency fee."
 It is important to remember that the final cost of working with a lawyer will vary depending on the details of your case.

-Some organizations, like legal aid societies and legal clinics, provide some legal services for those who cannot afford to pay a lawyer.
-Please see the links below to find out more about legal aid societies across Kentucky.
+Organizations like legal aid societies and legal clinics provide some legal services for people who cannot afford to pay a lawyer.
+See the links below to find out more about legal aid societies across Kentucky.

 Legal clinics are often associated with Universities.
 Some clinics take referrals from local Legal Aid Societies, while others allow individuals to contact them directly.
 The Brandeis School of Law operates the Robert and Sue Ellen Ackerson Law Clinic in downtown Louisville.
 This clinic represents clients in Emergency Protective Order hearings, divorce actions, and housing cases.
 Most clients are referred from the Legal Aid Society of Louisville (see link below), but the clinic also accepts referrals from other agencies.
 There is no charge for services performed through the Clinic, if you qualify for it’s services.
 To contact the clinic directly, call 502-852-6556.